velexi-research/Xtallography.jl/docs/src/index.md

 ## Related Packages

-There are a couple of crystallography packages in the Julia ecosystem that provide support for various crystall and lattice computations.
+There are a couple of crystallography packages in the Julia ecosystem that provide support for various crystallography and lattice computations.

 * [Crystallography.jl](https://github.com/MineralsCloud/Crystallography.jl) and related
   packages